Sinamhd9/Halloween-makeup/README.md

 Install the [required libraries](/requirements.txt)and run the main.py file.

-If you are having problem with installing face recognition or dlib, check this out. (face recognition installation)[https://github.com/ageitgey/face_recognition]
+If you are having problem with installing face recognition or dlib, check this out [face recognition installation](https://github.com/ageitgey/face_recognition)